-The Michigan Center for the Book works with local groups and Association of Library Trustees, Advocates, Friends and Foundations (ALTAFF) to designate Michigan Literary Landmarks in order to encourage the preservation of historic literary sites in Michigan.
-The Center will consider providing funding for local Literary Landmark programs that follow ALTAFF's guidelines.
-Please see ALTAFF's Literary Landmark site and Fact Sheet for more information.
+The Michigan Center for the Book works with local groups and the United for Libraries (Association of Library Trustees, Advocates, Friends and Foundations) to designate Michigan Literary Landmarks in order to encourage the preservation of historic literary sites in Michigan.
+The Center will consider providing funding for local Literary Landmark programs that follow United for Libraries' guidelines.
+Please see United for Libraries Literary Landmark site and Fact Sheet for more information.

 Verna Aardema Vugteveen is an internationally known author of over thirty children's books, most of them African folk tales.
 Her books have received numerous awards, including the Caldecott Medal for Why Mosquitos Buzz in People's Ears.
 They have been published in a number of languages, made into films, and recorded by James Earl Jones, former First Lady Barbara Bush, and others.
 Verna Aardema was born in New Era, Michigan.
 Hackley Public Library was dedicated as a Literary Landmark for her on June 12, 2012.
 This honor is based on the library's relationship with her.